Republicans warn Biden: The next debt limit increase won’t be so easy

 Rather than simply setting caps, he said, Republicans need to look at forcing more durable changes to how Washington spends money, structured in a way that keeps future Congresses from backsliding.

-“There have to be real, enforceable features of whatever law that we passed that will that will force Congress to have to do its job or suffer real consequence — I mean, painful consequences,” Womack said.
+“There have to be real, enforceable features of whatever law that we passed that will force Congress to have to do its job or suffer real consequence — I mean, painful consequences,” Womack said.
 “If you don’t have those, then you’ll always find Congress doing an end around on what the law or at least the spirit of the law is.”